pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

     Usage: pywbemcli connection show [COMMAND-OPTIONS] NAME

-      Show the current connection or a WBEM connection definition.
+      Show connection info of a WBEM connection definition.

-      Display the parameters of the current connection, or if the optional NAME argument is specified, of the named WBEM connection definition from the connections file.

-      Examples:

-        pywbemcli --name server1 connection show
+      This command displays the WBEM connection definition of a single connection as follows:

+      * A named connection from the WBEM connections file if NAME argument exists.

+      * The current connection if NAME is not provided and a current connection exists (selected, or defined on the command line).

+      * User selects from list presented if NAME argument is '?' or there is no NAME argument and no current connection.

+      This command displays all the variables that make up the current WBEM.

         pywbemcli connection show server1

+        pywbemcli connection show ?

     Options:
       -h, --help  Show this message and exit.